10 Great Women Sculptors You Should Know

-Sculpture is a very impressive form of art, dating back to ancient times.
-Just like traditional painting, art history has acknowledged only male sculptors.
+Just like traditionally in painting, art history has acknowledged mainly male sculptors.
 However, that doesn’t mean that women haven’t made powerful statements through sculpture.
 As we embrace change and move forwards, more women artists are being drawn from obscurity.
 In this case, we talk about 10 great women sculptors.
 Some are already famous, especially the contemporary ones.
-Others are not so much (yet!).
+Others not so much, yet!

 1. Luisa Roldán